How to Take a Math Test or Quiz

 If your instructor doesn’t allow crib sheets, immediately write any key formulas on an empty section of the test paper.
 Then you’ll have them available before the pressure of solving problems has driven them out of your head.

 Don’t lose points through careless errors.
-Check each step as you go, and make sure that it really follows correctly from the previous step.
+Check each step as you go — does it really follow correctly from the previous step?
 Watch for things like dropped minus signs or missed exponents.
+Check the numbers you type in your calculator against the numbers in the problem.

 See also: Careless mistakes keep killing me